-4.97 Since the Third Review Conference, the Secretariat has continued to focus its attention on Article VI inspections, with a special emphasis on the efficiency and effectiveness of such inspections.
+4.98 Since the Third Review Conference, the Secretariat has continued to focus its attention on Article VI inspections, with a special emphasis on the efficiency and effectiveness of such inspections.
 An important element for reducing the cost of Article VI inspections is the ability of the Secretariat to conduct sequential inspections (two inspections in one mission), carried out both within a State Party and between States Parties.
-Since the Third Review Conference, these practices have become quite regular, with the number of sequential inspections growing from 96 in 2012 (48 pairs of sequential inspections) to 124 in 2018 (62 pairs of sequential inspections).
+Since the Third Review Conference, these practices have become quite routine, with the number of sequential inspections growing from 96 in 2012 (48 pairs of sequential inspections) to 124 in 2018 (62 pairs of sequential inspections).

-- 4.98 Since the Third Review Conference, a reduction in the average size of inspection teams for Article VI inspections has become routine.
-The vast majority of Schedule 2 and Schedule 3 inspections and inspections at other chemical production facilities (OCPFs) are now conducted with teams of two inspectors. - 4.99 In order to improve the quality of on-site verification reporting and the efficiency of Article VI inspections, since the Third Review Conference the Secretariat has revised the format for preliminary findings and final inspection reports for all Article VI inspections.
-In addition, with the possibility for States Parties to use the SIX system to not only transmit declarations (see paragraph 4.49) but also to transmit inspection documents, more information security and effectiveness can be achieved.
-The same can be said for the recent introduction of password-protected memory devices during Article VI inspections. - 4.100 The Secretariat is of the view that further improving the accuracy and completeness of declarations would contribute to efficient, effective, and consistent implementation of the Convention. - 4.101 In addition, progress on long-outstanding issues affecting Article VI (including the recommendations of the SAB) can result in more consistent industry verification efforts across States Parties.
+- 4.99 Since the Third Review Conference, a reduction in the average size of inspection teams for Article VI inspections has become routine.
+The vast majority of inspections carried out at Schedule 2, Schedule 3, and other chemical production facilities (OCPFs) are now conducted by two-inspector teams. - 4.100 In order to improve the quality of on-site verification reporting and the efficiency of Article VI inspections, since the Third Review Conference the Secretariat has revised the format for preliminary findings and final inspection reports for all Article VI inspections.
+In addition, with the possibility for States Parties to use the SIX system to not only transmit declarations (see paragraph 4.51) but also to transmit inspection documents, more information security and effectiveness can be achieved.
+The same can be said for the recent introduction of password-protected memory devices during Article VI inspections. - 4.101 The Secretariat is of the view that further improving the accuracy and completeness of declarations would contribute to efficient, effective, and consistent implementation of the Convention. - 4.102 In addition, progress on long-outstanding issues affecting Article VI (including the recommendations of the SAB) can result in more consistent industry verification efforts across States Parties.